 Things You Don’t Need to Buy

 Before I started freshman year, I watched just about every dorm room shopping video on Youtube and downloaded a bunch of college checklists.
 I had to be prepared, right?

 Well here’s what I learned: you don’t need half of the things on those lists.
-So in addition to FREE checklist, I made a list of things that you really don’t need to get.
-It all comes down to personal preference but if your preference is to save money, then I got you!
-So without further a due, here are…
+So in addition to FREE dorm essentials checklist above, I made a list of things that you really don’t need to get.
+It all comes down to personal preference but if you prefer to save money, then I got you!
+So without further ado, here are…

 15 things I’ve either bought from other college checklists and never used or things I know for a fact you can live without: